varya/varya.github.com/src/documents/posts/on-the-unicorn-law_en.html.md

 Also I could respond "Sorry, I am not a social scientist".
 But I don't want to make a fool of the person asking.

-The honest version is "If there are already some ladies who have chosen to be programmers and came into the industry, just leave them in peace.
+The honest version on the question about how to get more women in tech is "If there are already some ladies who have chosen to be programmers and came into the industry, just leave them in peace.
 Maybe they will stay".

 Any other ideas?